Department of Labor Logo United States Department of Labor

 The ORS program uses a probability-proportional-to-size (PPS) technique to select a sample of private industry establishments as well as state and local government establishments from across the nation.
 The larger the establishment's employment size, the greater its chance of being selected.
 Establishments from all 50 states and the District of Columbia are eligible for selection.

 Exhibit 1.
-List of predetermined occupations
+List of priority occupations

 SOC code Occupation